neonav-co/neonav-co.github.io/index.md

 header:
   title: A new way to navigate websites
   text: >
-    Neo Workspace enables you to open websites in tiled windows, allowing you to view the contents simultaneously without switching tabs, and to organize the websites with different workspaces.
+    Neo Workspace enables you to open websites in tiled windows, allowing you to view the contents simultaneously without switching tabs, and to organize them with different workspaces.
   action: # action button is optional
     label: Find Out More
     url: '#features'